 As I mentioned before and I will mention again, this is a dark film; a vast majority of it takes place in dark areas or during the night.
 The Turtles' first appearance?
 At night, descending into the dark sewers.
 Raphael meeting Casey Jones: happens at night.
 Shredder's first appearance: in a dark room in the middle of the dimly lit Foot Clan hideout.
 Raphael's fight against the Foot: starts on a roof, ends in a dark basement.
 You get the point.

 2) Shredder is a Gang Leader -

 Here's something you're definitely not going to understand as a kid: everything Shredder says to the Foot Clan recruits in his big speech to them is based heavily on actual gang leader rhetoric.
 Shredder fosters their hatred of the outside world and helps them demonize it, presents the Foot Clan as a family that accepts them, projects himself as a father figure, and gives everyone a purpose they can unite behind.
-Congratulations, you just got an introduction to the psychology behind gangs.
+Congratulations, you just got an introduction to the psychology behind gangs and gang recruitment.